From Istaria Lexica

 - The launcher may tell you he found an incorrect version of Java.

 - Uninstall all Java versions you currently have installed

-- Download the correct Java version (Launcher should show it on the error box), try to use this [link], else go to the Java main page and search for an 'older versions' overview page.
+- Download the correct Java version (Launcher should show it on the error box), try to use this direct link, else go to the Java main page and search for an 'older versions' overview page.

 Parts of the World Not Loading